Opening

 For details on Angling Rights, please click here.

 Dogs are welcome in the Gardens provided they are kept on a short lead at all times.
 Please clear up any mess and place in a litter bin.
-Dogs (except for guide or assistance dogs) are not permitted inside the Castle, Shop or Tearoom.
+Dogs (except for guide or assistance dogs) are not permitted inside the Castle.

 Opening